egnascimento/productivefieldsdetection/README.md

 All packages should be installed at the start of the notebook.

 ## Usage
+The notebook has a sample approach of how to load the dataset using Pandas, generate bidimensional timeseries samples and input them to the methods for training and validation.

 ## Model Training
+Model training is also in the notebook.
+The selected models take in account the nature of the dataset which has very accurate positive labeled data plus inferred and less accurate negative labeled data.

 ## Evaluation
+To evaluate the methods the authors used the most commonly used metrics in this field.
+We also focused in metrics for imbalanced data since there is in most of rural images a larger portion of field pixels compared to non-field pixels.

 ## Contributing

 ## License

+## Documentation
+This code is part of a research paper.
+Link to be included.